jnozzi/cocoadev.com/markdown/HowtoControlOtherAppsWindows.md

 ----

-You can do this with     General/[NSApp activateIgnoringOtherApps:YES].
+You can do this with     [NSApp activateIgnoringOtherApps:YES].
 However, the second application will become the foreground application in all respects, and so it will not seamlessly appear to be part of the first application.

 ----

 All that's going to do is make his application the foreground application.

 ----
 Sorry, I think I wrote that wrong.
 Your solution is exactly what I was looking for.
 I did not want to literally move a window from one app to the other, but rather just wanted to have app1 relinquish focus so that app2 can display a window selected by app1.
 Perfect.
 You gurus just made my day :).
-General/JeremyJurksztowicz
+JeremyJurksztowicz